yy9669/CookMap/README.md

 Sources:

+Font comes from https://sourceforge.net/projects/rods-custom-font-xcf-files/, it's free to use.
 (TODO: fill in information about the sources of any **artwork** or **sounds** you used in the game that you did not create yourself.
 Feel free to also credit yourself for things you did make.)

 This game was built with [NEST](NEST.md).